rkempey/40k-grey-knights/Cheat_Sheet.md

   - If so, use the Rites of Battle (Aura): re-roll hit rolls of 1

 ## Charge Phase
+- Any enemy units with 12"?
+  - If so, do you want to charge?
+- If a `DREADKNIGHT` finishes a charge move, use `Thunderous Stride` stratagem

 ## Fight Phase
 - Any CORE units within 6" of KALDOR DRAIGO?